Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Introduction

-In fact, there is another interesting question in Laue-M\o ller theory.
-The Laue-M\o ller theory assumes Poynting vector as the EM power flow (energy flow).
-Since the photon is the carrier of the EM energy and momentum, the Minkowski momentum which the theory solely supports is supposed to be parallel to the Poynting vector.
-However the Minkowski momentum and Poynting vector are not parallel in general in a moving medium [confer Eqs.\ (\ref{eq37}) and (\ref{eq38}) in the present paper]; resulting in a serious contradiction between the basic assumption and conclusion.
+In fact, there is another interesting question in Laue--M\o ller theory.
+The Laue--M\o ller theory assumes the Poynting vector as the EM power flow (energy flow).
+Because the photon is the carrier of the EM energy and momentum, the Minkowski momentum which the theory solely supports is supposed to be parallel to the Poynting vector.
+However, the Minkowski momentum and Poynting vector are not parallel in general in a moving medium (see Eqs.\ (\ref{eq37}) and (\ref{eq38}) herein); resulting in a serious contradiction between the basic assumption and conclusion.

-From above analysis we can see that there are flaws in the existing theories.
+From the preceding analysis, we can see that there are flaws in the existing theories.
 Thus the crux of the matter is to set up a self-consistent theory.
 This theory must be based on a most fundamental postulate, which constitutes an additional condition imposed on physical laws, so that the light momentum can be uniquely determined.
-Such a postulate is the principle of relativity: The laws of physics are the same in all inertial frames of reference \cite{r20}.
+Such a postulate is the principle of relativity: the laws of physics are the same in all inertial frames of reference \cite{r20}.
 This principle is a restriction but also is a guide in formulating physical theories.
 According to this principle, there is \emph{no preferred} inertial frame for descriptions of physical phenomena.
 For example, Maxwell equations, global momentum and energy conservation laws, Fermat's principle, and Einstein light-quantum hypothesis are equally valid in all inertial frames, no matter whether the medium is moving or at rest, and no matter whether the space is fully or partially filled with a medium.

-In this paper, a self-consistent theory is developed based on the principle of relativity for a plane wave in a moving non-dispersive, lossless, non-conducting, isotropic uniform medium, which can uniquely determine the light momentum.
-In this physical model, photons are introduced by Einstein light-quantum hypothesis; however, the motion of photons is treated classically through the principle of Fermat, namely all photons are assumed to propagate along light rays.
-By analysis of the plane wave, important unconventional conclusions are obtained, which are outlined below.
+In this paper, a self-consistent theory is developed based on the principle of relativity for a plane wave in a moving non-dispersive, lossless, non-conducting, isotropic, uniform medium, which can uniquely determine the light momentum.
+In this physical model, photons are introduced by the Einstein light-quantum hypothesis; however, the motion of photons is treated classically through the principle of Fermat, namely all photons are assumed to propagate along light rays.
+By analysis of the plane wave, important unconventional conclusions are obtained, which are as follows.